SHOAIB-cloud786/My_DevSecOps_Pipeline/README.md

-# SecureCloud – DevSecOps CI/CD Project
+# SecureCloud – DevSecOps CI/CD Project (Shoaib Khan)

 This project demonstrates a secure DevSecOps CI/CD pipeline for a sample Node.js web application deployed on AWS using Kubernetes (EKS), Jenkins, Terraform, and various security tools.